 Technology has made every aspect of our lives easier, even if it has led to some negative effects.
 The entertainment value alone has increased our ability to play games, watch great movies and television shows, and keep up with the latest news and gossip.

 The list can go on and on, which leaves little doubt about the positive effects of technology.
-Our lives overall will become easier and easier as AI and technology continue to change and grow.
+This trend is likely to continue and our lives overall should become easier and easier as AI and technology continue to change and grow.

 How Technology Impacts Relationships?

 One of the main ways that technology impacts relationships is that it has led to more offline interaction.
 For instance, if you meet someone online that you feel comfortable with, the next step is to meet them in person.
 If you hadn’t met online, you may not have ever met that person.

 Some studies also show that people who interact regularly through social media, cell phones, and messaging discuss important topics with more people than other users.